Teodoro Nguema Obiang Mangue: UK sanctions

 On 22 July 2021, the United Kingdom imposed sanctions on Nguema over "lavish lifestyle" spending, which he spent on mansions, private jets, among other things.
 In retaliation, the Foreign Minister of Equatorial Guinea, Simeón Oyono Esono Angue, announced the closure of the country's embassy in London, as the British government sanctioned Nguema.
 The Minister said that it was the first measure and that Equatorial Guinea "will not allow interference in internal affairs".

+Brazil sanctions

+In January 2025, Brazilian authorities have charged Teodoro Nguema Obiang Mangue, Vice President of Equatorial Guinea and son of President Teodoro Obiang Nguema Mbasogo, with money laundering.
+The charges stem from allegations that Obiang used embezzled public funds to purchase a $2.5 million apartment in Brazil and attempted to enter the country in 2018 with $16 million in cash and luxury items.